dichha/mobile_computing/README.md

 Once the application is installed in your phone, play music and walk in different speed to hear change in music tempo.

 ## More info:
 [This](https://docs.google.com/document/d/1hhvgXEALQgTW6MV-vkbquzkESra9Vf8xezYH9-zYLUM/edit?usp=sharing) is a paper for the project.
-Demo was not archived. :(